sharma-sugurthi/HealthAI/replit.md

 # HealthAI - Intelligent Healthcare Assistant

 ## Overview
 HealthAI is a comprehensive web application built with Streamlit that serves as an intelligent healthcare assistant.
-The app leverages Google's Gemini Pro AI model to provide accurate, reliable, and context-aware medical assistance to users.
+The app leverages xAI's Grok 4.1 Fast model via OpenRouter to provide accurate, reliable, and context-aware medical assistance to users.

 **Purpose:** Provide users with AI-powered health information, symptom analysis, treatment planning, and health tracking capabilities.

-**Current State:** Fully functional MVP with all core features implemented.
+**Current State:** Fully functional MVP with all core features implemented using OpenRouter API.

 ## Recent Changes
-- **2025-11-21:** Initial implementation of complete HealthAI application
+- **2025-11-21:** Complete implementation of HealthAI application
   - User authentication system with bcrypt password hashing
-  - AI-powered patient chat using Google Gemini Pro
+  - AI-powered patient chat using xAI's Grok 4.1 Fast (via OpenRouter)
   - Symptom checker with detailed analysis
   - Treatment plan generator and storage
   - Health analytics dashboard with Plotly visualizations
   - SQLite database with SQLAlchemy ORM for data persistence
+  - Migrated from Google Gemini to OpenRouter for better reliability and free access

 ## Core Features